Combined pill

 • It rarely gives rise to serious side effects such as cervical cancer or blood clots.

-How does the combined pill work?
+How does the Combined pill work?

-• The mucosal lining of your womb (uterus) becomes thin, thereby preventing implantation of already fertilized eggs (pregnancy).
+• The mucosal lining of your womb (uterus) becomes thin, preventing implantation of already fertilized eggs (pregnancy).

-Just like every other drug, the pills are produced by different brands but come in 3 major types.
+Like every other drug, the pills are produced by different brands but come in 3 major types.

 Monophasic 21-day pills